GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.

-You can use samtools to learn more about the bam file.
+!!! terminal-2 "You can use samtools to learn more about the bam file."

-!!! terminal "script"

     ```bash
     samtools flagstat results/bam/SRR2584866.aligned.sorted.bam